- MEET STAHL VISION

 Often patients will ask if they can prevent cataracts.
 Antioxidants in the form of vitamins with minerals and eating more fruits and vegetables may slow cataract progression.
 Health studies done on both nurses and doctors have found that people taking more antioxidants had a later onset, and slower progression of cataracts.
 Wearing sunglasses and avoiding excess ultraviolet light may also slow cataract progression, but the evidence for this is less clear.
 Keeping blood sugar under good control and eating a low-fat diet may also help.

 If you are having trouble with your vision and considering cataract surgery, then your first step is to schedule an exam with Drs.
 Stahl and Knowles at Stahl Vision.
-During your visit to Stahl Vision we will perform a thorough eye examination, discuss where you are having problems, and help plan your cataract surgery.
+During your visit to Stahl Vision we will perform a thorough eye examination, discuss where you are having problems, discuss the symptoms of cataract that you have, look for signs of cataracts in your eyes, and help plan your cataract surgery.
 We will also review the everyday activities that are most important to you, discuss with you whether being independent of glasses for those activities is something that you would like to achieve.
-With Advanced Implant Lens Technology we can now help you see distance and near, as well as fix astigmatism so you are seeing your very best without your glasses and contacts.
+With Advanced Implant Lens Technology, we can now help you see distance and near, as well as fix astigmatism so you are seeing your very best without your glasses and contacts.

 Our best eye surgeons Dr. Brian Stahl and Dr. James Knowles specialize in Laser eye surgery: LASIK plus PRK, Refractive Lens Exchange, and Cataract Surgery.
 Our Dayton Ohio eye center puts Stahl Vision, Laser Vision Correction of Dayton, and Eye Laser and Surgery Center all under one roof and puts the cost of LASIK and Advanced Cataract surgery within your reach.
 Please call Stahl Vision at 937.427.2020 to schedule an appointment to learn more about Cataracts or for a Cataract evaluation and complete eye examination.